nautechsystems/nautilus_trader/README.md

 Refer to the [Installation Guide](https://docs.nautilustrader.io/1_getting_started/1_installation.html) for other options and further details.

+## Makefile

+A `Makefile` is provided to automate most installation and build tasks.
+It provides the following targets:
+- `make install` -- Installs the package using poetry.
+- `make build` -- Runs the Cython build script.
+- `make clean` -- Cleans all none source artifacts from the repository.
+- `make docs` -- Builds the internal documentation HTML using Sphinx.
+- `make pre-commit` -- Runs the pre-commit checks over all files.

 ## Examples

 Indicators and strategies can be developed in both Python and Cython (although if performance and latency sensitivity is import we recommend Cython).